TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

     until it is.
   - "altitude_check.checked" must be true for every match, same as weather_check.
+  - "referee_check.checked" must be true for every match, same as weather_check — this means the search was attempted, not necessarily that a referee has been officially assigned yet.
+  - "lineup_check.confirmed" being false is expected and fine for most matches at most run times — this is NOT a validation failure, unlike the checks above.
   - Re-read your own "key_factors" for each match and confirm each point is a genuinely distinct fact, not the same point restated twice.
 If any check fails, go back and complete the missing step before writing